Skip to Content

 Another enjoyable water spot a little closer to the center of the valley is Swinging Bridge over the Merced River.
 The riverbank has some small beach areas and the water often forms shallow pools for kids to wade and splash in.

 Swinging Bridge is an ideal spot to set up for a picnic lunch.
-We picked up sandwiches and snacks in the morning at Yosemite Village, then hiked Lower Yosemite Falls, and made Swinging Bridge our lunch stop our first day in Yosemite.
+On a summer visit a few years ago, we picked up sandwiches and snacks in the morning at Yosemite Village, then hiked Lower Yosemite Falls, and made Swinging Bridge our lunch stop our first day in Yosemite.

 Hike Bridalveil Fall

-Another short hike in the valley is to (surprise!) another magnificent waterfall that is one of Northern Califronia’s best – Bridalveil Falls.
+Another short hike in the valley is to (surprise!) another magnificent waterfall that is one of Northern California’s best – Bridalveil Falls.
 This hike is just half of a mile roundtrip and is paved, but is too steep for wheelchair access.
 There’s no shuttle stop nearby and the parking area can fill quickly on busy days, so plan accordingly if you want to visit.
-(Note that the trail is under refurbishment until Fall of 2022.)

 Bike the Yosemite Valley